Academic Policies & Procedures

 - Students who have been admitted to a Ph.D. degree program pending completion of a master’s or equivalent degree are expected to have completed this degree before taking the qualifying examination.
 Students pursuing Ph.D. degrees in environmental health, epidemiology, and health behavior must provide the graduate recorder with a transcript showing completion of this degree before the student may take the doctoral qualifying examination.

 - A student must submit the Application for Doctoral Qualifying Examination Form to the chair of the student's advisory committee at least four weeks before the stated examination date.
-Paper copies of this form are available in HPER 115.
-The form is also available online at www.publichealth.indiana.edu/current-students/forms.shtml.
+Paper copies of this form are available in SPH 115.
+The form is also available online at www.publichealth.indiana.edu/current-students/forms.shtml

-- The completed Application for Doctoral Qualifying Examination Form, including the signatures of each member of the student's advisory committee, must be submitted to the School of Public Health - Bloomington Dean's Office, in HPER 115, at least three weeks before the stated date of the examination.
+- The completed Application for Doctoral Qualifying Examination Form, including the signatures of each member of the student's advisory committee, must be submitted to the School of Public Health - Bloomington records office, room 115, at least three weeks before the stated date of the examination.
 Dates for the traditional written examination are predetermined.
 Dates or date-ranges for the written portion of an alternatively formatted examination must be disclosed on the Application for Doctoral Qualifying Examination Form.
-For an alternatively formatted written examination, the period between the start date and the due date may not exceed 14 days.
+For an alternatively formatted written examination, the period between the start date and the due date may not exceed 30 days.

 - The School of Public Health - Bloomington graduate recorder determines eligibility of the applicant to sit for the examination.
 To sit for the examination, a student must have completed the required research skill courses, and be within one course of completing the 90 credit (major, minor, and elective) portion of the course prescription.
 If a student passes the qualifying examination with one outstanding incomplete course, this course must be completed before submission of the Nomination to Candidacy Form.
 All 90 course prescription credits must be no older than 7 years on the date of the qualifying examination.
 Any course on the course prescription, which is older than 7 years on this date must receive revalidation approval before a student will be able to sit for the qualifying examination.